 The "Interlock" [ILock] and "Interlock Off" [ILoff] functions work together to control an entire section of ladder circuits.
-If the execution condition of an [ILock] function is ON, the program will be executed as normal.
+If the execution condition of a [ILock] function is ON, the program will be executed as normal.
 If the execution condition of [ILock] is OFF, the program elements between the [ILock] and [ILoff] will behave as follow:

-- . all output coils are turned OFF. - b. all timers are reset to inactive. - c. all counters retain their present values. - d.
-Latched relays by [Latch] function are not affected. - e. [dDIFU] and [dDIFD] functions are not executed. - f. all other functions are not executed.
+- a.
+All output coils are turned OFF. - b.
+All timers are reset to inactive. - c.
+All counters retain their present values. - d.
+Latched relays by [Latch] function are not affected. - e. [dDIFU] and [dDIFD] functions are not executed. - f.
+All other functions are not executed.